alt-romes/bots/README.md

-# bots

-I wrote this a long time ago when I was using it.
-(Not recommended for use)
+I wrote this a long time ago when I was working on it.
+(I don't recommend using this)
 ---
 (check "how to write a good readme.md")